simonrabate/simonrabate.github.io/_pages/publications.md

 ---

-## Publications in international peer-reviewed journal
+## Publications in international peer-reviewed journals

 - *The Child Penalty in the Netherlands and its Determinants*,